iulianoroberto/softwareStaticAnalyzer/README.md

 # Software Metrics Analyzer:
-This is a tool to evaluate the evolution of software quality in the year, on the base of metrics value.
+This is a tool to evaluate the evolution of software quality in the years, on the base of metrics value.

+# Features: